 It’s a common misconception that the only way to get started into engineering and computer science is by having access to a 3D printer or laser cutter, by completing all the lessons on Codecademy, or by having an innate understanding of technical concepts.
 Such false prerequisites make delving into STEM unnecessarily expensive or overwhelming.
 In most scenarios, all it takes is a project of interest and the will to learn by doing.

 This course is designed for students who enjoy learning by doing.
 Specially, the course will have students learn engineering and coding concepts by them building a LED cube, which is a LED matrix light display.
 Students will build this cube from scratch and them program it with an Arduino, which is a microcontroller that uses a programming language similar to C/C++.
+A picture may be found here.

 Students will gain engineering and coding skills through project-based learning.
 Project-based learning is one that places focus on the project itself, and only the skills necessary to complete the project are learned.
 This prevents from overwhelming a student by narrowing the subject material and keeps a student motivated as all skills learned are immediately relevant.
 A building kit will be provided, and everything the students build are theirs to keep.
 Students will walk away with a working LED cube built and programmed by them.